-It is a superproperty of P52 has current owner (is current owner of) because ownership is a right that is
+It is a superproperty of P52 has current owner (is current owner of) because ownership is a right that is held on the owned object.

 P105 right held by (has right on) is a shortcut of the fully developed path from E72 Legal Object through P104 is subject to (applies to), E30 Right, P75 possesses (is possessed by) to E39 Actor.